thesassway/thesassway.com/source/intermediate/using-object-oriented-css-with-sass.html.markdown

 Abstraction is the very first thing you have to consider when buildin a CSS object.
 What is the best way to separate out and organize the code?
 [Nicole Sullivan](https://github.com/stubbornella) (who created OOCSS) defined **two main principles**:

 - **Separate structure and skin**: You should keep the structure and positioning in a base object and the visual features (like `background` or `border`) in extender clases.
 This way you'd never have to overwrite visual properties.
 - **Separate container and content**: Never mimic the structure of your HTML in CSS.
 In other words, don't refer to tags or IDs in your stylesheets.
-Instead, try to create and apply a classes that describe the use of the tag in question.
+Instead, try to create and apply classes that describe the use of the tag in question.
 And keep nested classes to a bare minimum.

 ## Let's do a quick example